 Unfortunately, the Social Security Administration denies many worthy claims when first filed, then denies them again upon reconsideration.
 After your claim goes through the initial determination and reconsideration phases, you must appeal any denial to the Office of Hearings and Appeals, where an administrative law judge will hear your case.
-Time limitations apply to each step and you should contact us to help you meet filing deadlines.

 At this stage, many claimants seek legal representation.
 Entitlement to social security disability benefits is established in two ways, either under the "listings" or under the "medical-vocational guidelines."

-An experienced representative can evaluate your individual case facts to determine how best to achieve a favorable decision and then obtain the evidence needed to win.
+An experienced lawyer can evaluate your individual case facts to determine how best to achieve a favorable decision and then obtain the evidence needed to win.
 The presentation of the evidence to the administrative law judge is always crucial.

 Contact the Brumback Law Group to schedule a free initial consultation with our experienced Social Security team.
 Our fees are contingent, limited to a portion of the past due benefits.
 You only pay us if we win your case.